vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Intervals

 Intervals are defined with an interval type `YEAR`, `MONTH`, `WEEK`, or `DAY` and frequency as a count.
 The count can be any number between 1 and 31.
+The interval defines how often the user can be charged.

 Example for a bi-weekly subscription:
 ```json